igstan/igstan.ro/posts/2011-05-09-clojure-impressions.md

 This was my first WTF with Clojure.
 Mainly because now I expect every respectable programming language to treat strings the way Haskell does, i.e. as a list of characters.
 I quickly found out that strings in Clojure are...
 Java strings.
-Well, to be honest, I don't fucking care what language you used to implement Clojure.
+Well, to be honest, I don't fucking care what language they used to implement Clojure.
 And the fact that they let this thing leak through didn't look good to me.
 This is actually a bigger problem with Clojure.
-There's leaks everywhere.
-If you want to maninulate strings or characters, you have to resort to the Java API for strings and characters.
-If you've got an exception in your program, well... you have to wade through the guts of the Clojure's internals in order to find the line number you're interested in.
+It leaks implementation details in multiple places.
+If you want to manipulate strings or characters, you have to resort to the Java API for strings and characters.
+If you've got an exception in your program, well... you have to wade through the guts of the Clojure's internals stack trace in order to find the line number you're interested in.
 And that's when that number exists, because sometimes it's just 0.

 I know that strings are actually transformed to sequences in most of the core functions, but you still have to jump some hoops.
 Here's what I mean.
 Let's